junhecui/wechat-chatbot/README.md

 ## Instructions for Adding Keywords / Responses

-When the program is running:
+When the program is running, user may enter the following commands in any WeChat chat:

 * `!add <keyword> <response>` will add a keyword paired with a response message to the database.
 * `!editKeyword <index> <keyword>` will add new keywords paired with the response message at that specific index.